 3 steps to care for knitwear

-At IrelandsEye, we know that if you look after your knitwear, it will look after you.
-By following the guidelines, your knitwear will last you a really long time.
-Our customers are still wearing their IrelandsEye knitwear ten, fifteen and twenty years later.
-Some customers love their knitwear so much they ask for yarn to repair a small hole which has resulted from endless wear!
+At IrelandsEye, we know that if you look after your knitwear, it will look after you, By following the guidelines, your knitwear will last you a really long time.
+Our customers are still wearing their IrelandsEye knitwear pieces ten, fifteen and twenty years later.
+Some customers love their knitwear so much, they ask for yarn to repair a small hole which has resulted from endless wear!
 So give it the love and care it deserves, and it will love you back.

 How to handwash your wool sweater

-Only use a small amount of detergent, too much can be difficult to rinse from your knitwear & wool sweaters, which may leave them coarse.
-Try to wash one at a time to avoid any colour mixing.
+may compromise the shape and size of your knitwear pieces.
+Only use a small amount of detergent, as too much can be difficult to rinse from your knitwear & wool sweaters, which may leave them feeling coarse.
+Try to wash your knitwear pieces one at a time to avoid any colour mixing.

 Drying your knitwear